wundergraph/cloud-multi-projects-demo/README.md

 cd projects/b && npm i
 ```

-> Note: You can also use PNPM, Yarn or any other package manager to manage your dependencies as a workspace.
+> **Note**: You can also use PNPM, Yarn or any other package manager to manage your dependencies as a workspace.

 ### Deploy to WunderGraph Cloud